 Finally, the TAR verifies the hardware of the platforms by ensuring that their components have not been changed since manufacture - unless an authorised hardware modification happened.
-While such verification can be done through manual inspection of the platforms, the TAR automates such verification by leveraging emerging technologies in that field, such as TCG Platform Certificates [21] or the DMTF (formerly known as the Distributed Management Task Force) Security Protocol and Data Model (SPDM) [22].
+While such verification can be done through manual inspection of the platforms, the TAR automates such verification by leveraging emerging technologies in that field, such as TCG Platform Certificates [9] or the DMTF (formerly known as the Distributed Management Task Force) Security Protocol and Data Model (SPDM) [10].

-• The Fault and Breach Management integrates and connects the PALANTIR's security information and event management (SIEM) with an available mitigation services by delivering an Incidence Response (IR) engine.
-Security incidents often expose critical security vulnerabilities that security operators have to address [23].
-While SIEM helps to detect suspicious activity or behaviour of the system (threats/attacks/faults) the aim of IR is to is to identify an attack, contain the damage, and eradicate the root cause of the incident by, triggering mitigation policies (e.g. blocking the source, isolating the exposed part of the infrastructure) and delivering a baseline to implement policy changes to prevent future incidents.
-Namely, a cyber incident, occurs mainly unannounced, and abrupt thus responding to it quickly reduces losses, restore processes and services, and mitigate exploited vulnerabilities [24].
-Thus, IR takes place under considerable time pressure in a dynamic and rapidly changing organizational environment with high levels of information load, information diversity and task uncertainty [25].
+• The Fault and Breach Management (FBM) integrates and connects the PALANTIR's Security Information and Event Management (SIEM) with an available mitigation service by delivering an Incidence Response (IR) engine.
+Security incidents often expose critical security vulnerabilities that security operators have to address [11].
+While SIEM helps to detect suspicious activity or behaviour of the system (threats/attacks/faults) the aim of IR is to identify an attack, contain the damage, and eradicate the root cause of the incident, by triggering mitigation policies (e.g., blocking the source, isolating the exposed part of the infrastructure) and delivering a baseline to implement policy changes to prevent future incidents.
+Namely, a cyber incident occurs mainly unannounced and abrupt, thus, responding to it quickly reduces losses, restores processes and services, and mitigates exploited vulnerabilities [12].
+Thus, IR takes place under considerable time pressure in a dynamic and rapidly changing organizational environment with high levels of information load, information diversity and task uncertainty [13].

 Overall, IR requires command, control and coordination of diverse people, processes, and technologies to develop situation awareness of the threat and incident environment within a rapidly evolving organizational context.
 However, Information Technology (IT) support is often seen a cost-centre rather than revenue generator.
-As a result, organizations often focus on operational objective of IT continuity rather to defending the information resources [26].
-The organizations most often invest into a metaphorical "shield" a SIEM which consists of: formal controls (e.g., risk management, policy, and procedures), informal controls (e.g. training), technological controls (e.g., firewalls, intrusion detection systems, anti-virus software, layers of encryption), physical controls, administrative controls (e.g. ISO/EIC 27001 [45], NIST 800-53 [46]) and regulatory frameworks (e.g. GDPR, PCI-DSS [44], SOX [42], HIPAA [43]).
-Since, from time to time this shield may fail, the role of IR to restore the integrity of the shield by detecting the occurrence of an incident, containing the impact of the incident as much as possible, and eradicating the threat from the organization [27].
-Due primarily to resourcing constraints, incident response teams in micro, small to medium sized organizations tend to be created in an ad hoc and reactive manner, at the time the incident is detected, from non-dedicated employees with some computer skills [28].
-Large and well-resourced organization, on the other hand, particularly in the finance, telecommunications and defence sectors are likely to have a Security Operations Center (SOC) for continuous monitoring, analysis and response to security incidents across a large attack surface (networks and systems, servers and databases, network and wireless access points) [29].
+As a result, organizations often focus on the operational objective of IT continuity instead of defending the information resources [14].
+The organizations most often invest into a metaphorical "shield", a SIEM which consists of: formal controls (e.g., risk management, policy, and procedures), informal controls (e.g. training), technological controls (e.g., firewalls, intrusion detection systems, anti-virus software, layers of encryption), physical controls, administrative controls (e.g. ISO/EIC 27001 [32], NIST 800-53 [33]) and regulatory frameworks (e.g. GDPR, PCI-DSS [31], SOX [29], HIPAA [30]).
+Since occasionally this "shield" may fail, the role of IR is to restore the integrity of the "shield" by detecting the occurrence of an incident, containing its impact as much as possible, and eradicating the threat from the organization [15].
+Due, primarily, to resourcing constraints, incident response teams in micro, small to medium sized organizations tend to be created in an ad hoc and reactive manner, at the time the incident is detected, from non-dedicated employees with some computer skills [16].
+Large and well-resourced organization, on the other hand, particularly in the finance, telecommunications and defence sectors are likely to have a Security Operations Center (SOC) for continuous monitoring, analysis, and response to security incidents across a large attack surface (networks and systems, servers and databases, network and wireless access points) [17].
 However, for these actions to be effective, organizations need significant Situation Awareness of the threat environment as well as the attack surface (organizational assets and operations).